Advice for Hepatitis C treatment

 Some supplements can hurt your liver, especially if it's already damaged.
 These include:

-Comfrey, Kava, Shark cartilage, Skullcap, Valerian, St. John's wort can affect how some hep C antivirals work.
+Comfrey, Kava, Shark cartilage, Skullcap, Valerian, and St. John's wort can affect how some hep C antivirals work.

 Tell your doctor about all vitamins, supplements, and over-the-counter drugs you take to make sure they're safe.